holyshared/MMap/README.md

 * **onMouseUp**: *(event)* - When the button on the marker is pushed, and released, it is generated.

 ### MMap.Marker.Images

 #### HTML

 HTML of the image marker becomes as follows.
-Please refer applying the style.HTML of the image marker becomes as follows.
 Please refer applying the style.

 	#HTML
 	<div class="marker image">